-Taking first steps in mobile advertising might be hard and confusing.
-Hundreds of new developers wonder how app advertising works, how to advertise on Android apps most effectively, how to conquer Apple App Store or how to make the most of in-app ads.
-Luckily, there are plenty of platforms and tools which can help you operate customer involvement and monetization.
+App advertising tips: taking the first steps in mobile advertising might be hard and confusing.
+Hundreds of new developers wonder how mobile app ads work, how to advertise on Android apps most effectively, how to conquer Apple App Store or how to make the most of in-app ads.
+Luckily, there are plenty of mobile marketing platforms and tools which can help you operate customer involvement and monetization.

-Apple Search Ads as a key to App Store search success
+Apple Search Ads as a Key to the App Store Search Success

 Apple announced App Store Search Ads launch along with iOS 10 emergence in 2016.
 Publishers finally got a chance to advertise their apps in the App Store itself.
 With no doubt, it’s wonderful news as over 65% of downloads come directly from searches on the Store.

-Read our Report 2018: Apple Search Ads Cost
+Read our Benchmarks Report: Apple Search Ads Cost

 App Store Search Ads work principles are similar to Google Dynamic Search Ads.
-Eventually, your ad is shown on the top of App Store search results, it’s fueled by Apple’s algorithm which processes your app metadata and determines how relevant your mobile ad is to a store surfer’s search query.
+Eventually, your mobile app ads are shown on the top of App Store search results.
+It’s fueled by Apple’s algorithm which processes your app metadata and determines how relevant your mobile ad is to a store surfer’s search query.

-To learn how to start buying users within the App Store, you can download our full guide to Apple Search Ads.
+To learn how to start buying users within the App Store, you can enroll in our free Apple Search Ads course.

 Despite the fact the platform seems to be a reasonable channel to start investing in, Search Ads attracts a good deal of criticism for its unideal usability and quite limited functionality (including limited Apple Search Ads storefronts).

-SearchAdsHQ address these issues address these issues offering a platform which integrates App Store ads features, mobile attribution data, and analytics.
-The tool automates deactivation process of ineffective and failing campaigns while qualifying efficient ones.
+SearchAdsHQ addresses these issues offering a platform which integrates App Store advertising features, mobile attribution data, and analytics.
+The tool automates the deactivation process of ineffective and failing campaigns while qualifying efficient ones.
 It also offers cohort analysis, advanced filtering options, Apple Search Ads charts, automated CPA bidder, auto-rules, etc.